Retro Branding Is About the Version of You That Lives in the Past.

 Fans want to feel like the new version understands who they’ve become, too.

 Retro branding is authentic when consumers sense that a brand knows where they’ve been and wants to meet them there again … at Target two hours before a birthday party.
-Kind of like an emotional souvenir at the exact right moment.

 Teaching New Brands Old Tricks